 Stories are the lens through which we view the world.
 We humans use stories to make sense of life, process hard-to-understand events and processes, and to forge our identities, among other reasons.
 Stories have helped us overcome countless struggles in the past, so we believe stories have a big role to play in helping us defeat the climate crisis.

-Stories for Earth is written and produced in Nashville, Tennessee in the United States of America, land that was taken from Native Americans by European colonists.
-According to nativehistoryassociation.org, many different people groups lived and hunted here, including the Chickasaw, Cherokee, Choctaw, and Creek tribes.
-The Shawnee people are also known to have hunted in Middle Tennessee.
-The United States later committed genocide against the Cherokee, Creek, Seminole, Chickasaw, Choctaw, and Ponca peoples during the Trail of Tears under the direction of Andrew Jackson, a former US senator from Tennessee and the seventh president of the United States.
+Stories for Earth is written and produced in Alpharetta, Georgia in the United States of America on the historic lands of the Muscogee (Creek) people.
+The United States later committed genocide against the Cherokee, Muscogee, Seminole, Chickasaw, Choctaw, and Ponca peoples during the Trail of Tears under the direction of Andrew Jackson, a former US senator from Tennessee and the seventh president of the United States.

 We are committed to examining stories from a wide variety of backgrounds, especially stories from historically oppressed and marginalized communities and from people who are regularly excluded from the climate conversation.
-We recognize that these people, especially people of color, have had the least impact on the environment, yet they suffer the most from environmental destruction now and stand to suffer a great deal more in the future.
+We recognize that indigenous people, people of color, and people from the Global South have had the least impact on the environment, yet they suffer the most from environmental destruction now and stand to suffer the most in the future.
+We believe that studying stories from these people is essential to imagining a more equitable and sustainable world, as there is no climate justice without racial justice.

 A letter from Forrest Brown